How to join repositories in CMake¶

 commands:

-, where we implicitly say that in order to build one target we need to link with another one so it would be nice if it was already built,add_dependecies()
+target_link_libraries(), where we implicitly say that in order to build one target we need to link with another one so it would be nice if it was already built,add_dependecies(), where we explicitly say, that one target should be built before another one (even if they are not using each other).

-Without making an explicit dependency between ExternalProject
+Without making an explicit dependency between ExternalProject target and <some_target> CMake would simply ignore

 that step.

-became available in CMake I completely lost the purpose for using ExternalProject
+To be honest, once FetchContent became available in CMake I completely lost the purpose for using ExternalProject.

 Customization¶

-are highly customizable.
+Both FetchContent and ExternalProject are highly customizable.
 Moreover, most of the options are available in both

 of them.
 Let’s see some examples along with short comments on usage.